-Principal's Signature Joseph Hyers Principal's Signature Denise Bergstrom Title I Coordinator's Signature Melíssa Duffríw

-STUDENT PLEDGE: I realize that my education is important to me.
-It helps me develop tools I need to become a happy and productive person.
-I also understand that my parent(s) and teacher(s) want to help me to do my very best in school.
-I know I am the one responsible for my own success, and that I must work hard to achieve it.
-Therefore, I agree to carry out the following responsibilities to the best of my ability:

-- I will arrive at school on time each day unless I am ill. - I will be prepared for school each day with completed assignments and necessary supplies. - I will cooperate in work with my teacher and classmates.

-Date Student's Signature

-PARENT PLEDGE: Parents and family are a child's first and most important teachers.
-To encourage my child's learning and success in school, I agree to carry out the following responsibilities to the best of my ability:

-- I will send my child to school on time each day prepared for learning (well-rested, with a positive attitude and the necessary school supplies). - I will provide a quiet place for my child to study. - I will check homework daily to be sure my child has completed it to the best of her or his ability. - I will make every effort to attend, Parent-Teacher conferences and other school events.
+Principal's Signatur e, Joseph Tyers Principal's Signatur e Denise Bergstrom Title I Coordinator's s Signature Melíssa Duffrín STUDENT PLEDO GE: I realize that my education is important to me.
+It helps me develop tools I want to help me to c success, and that I n appy and productive person.
+I also understand that my parent(s) and teacher(s) do my very best in school.
+I know I am the one responsible for my own must work hard to achieve it.
+Therefore, I agree to carry out the following he best of my ability: • I will be prepared ool on time each day unless I am ill. for school each day with completed assignments and necessary supplies. work with my teacher and classmates.
+Date Student's Signature encourage my child E: Parents and family are a child's first and most important teachers.
+To 's learning and success in school, I agree to carry out the following the best of my ability: positive attitude an ld to school on time each day prepared for learning (well-rested, with a d the necessary school supplies). tiet place for my child to study. ability. work daily to be sure my child has completed it to the best of her or his • effort to attend, Parent-Teacher conferences and other school events.
 Date Parent's Signature